bhodrolok/bhodrolok.github.io/content/_index.md

 lang = 'en'
 +++

-Hey there!
 I am a recent Computer Science graduate from the University of Calgary.
 I enjoy problem-solving, building things and collaborating with others in a shared setting and being a part of a community that shares this passion for coming up with innovative solutions for problems.

 As an aspiring Software Engineer and DevOps enthusiast, I love assembling things (both software and hardware!) from the ground up and automating things to make the workflow more efficient.
 Infact, I have developed multiple personal projects for making my day-to-day life just a little bit easier.